 Figure 4-2.
 Example of Added Detail Derived from Site Visits

-During the assessment process, a component or subsystem may be found to be more complex than originally thought, so an even more detailed analysis or ‘deep dive’ may be warranted.
+During the assessment process, a component or subsystem may be found to be more complex than originally thought, so an even more detailed analysis, or “deep dive,” may be warranted.
 If the assessment team determines further examination of critical components is necessary, the MRL threads should be applied at that level.
 Sub-components are examined along with process steps, and an MRL is determined for this final sub-tier element.
 Team members should seek existing, objective documentation that supports assessment results in key areas (e.g., plans, yield data, reports, briefings, work instructions).

-In determining the manufacturing readiness of a component or subsystem, the key emphasis is on the manufacturing risk. use the MRL Matrix to structure the review and establish target criteria for each thread/sub-thread.
-If the target criteria are not met, utilize the risk matrix approach in the “DoD Risk Management Guide for Acquisition” to characterize the risks.
-The team assesses the number and severity of the risks to determine the manufacturing readiness of the component or subsystem.
+In determining the manufacturing readiness of a component or subsystem, use the MRL criteria to structure the review and establish targets for each thread/sub-thread.
+If the target criteria are not met, utilize the risk matrix approach in the “DoD Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs” to analyze and characterize the risks.
+The team assesses the number, likelihood, and severity of the risks to determine the manufacturing readiness of the component or subsystem.

-Finally, the assessment team should include the actions necessary to bring readiness up to the target level in time to transition a technology or support a milestone decision with manageable risk.
+Finally, the assessment team should include the actions necessary to achieve the target level in time to transition a technology or support a milestone decision with manageable risk.

 4.8.3 Complete the Assessment

-At the end of each day, DCMA personnel should be asked to provide their perspective and insight on the contractor’s presentations and status.
+DCMA personnel should be asked to provide their perspective and insight on the contractor’s presentations and status.
 If the contractor was unable to provide adequate information to support an assessment in a key area, assign an action item for the contractor to provide the information by a specific date.

-Near the end of the assessment, the team should meet at the contractor’s facility to discuss its observations and capture its impressions in electronic format.
-The team should also provide an outbrief to the contractor highlighting strengths and risks, MRL achievements compared to targets, and action items.
+Near the end of the assessment, the team should meet at the contractor’s facility to discuss and capture its observations and impressions.
+The team should also provide an out brief to the contractor highlighting strengths and risks, MRL achievements compared to targets, and action items.
 Finally, the hospitality and cooperation of the contractors should be recognized.

 MRL assessments are not a simple go/no-go gauge.
 Therefore, assigning a single MRL to an entire technology or weapon system often has little value.
 Even in a relatively simple case, where an assessment is being accomplished on a single technology with perhaps a half-dozen hardware components, it is likely the MRL will vary widely from component to component and perhaps even manufacturing process by manufacturing process for a specific component.
 Some components may be off-the-shelf, standard hardware, or made with well-established materials and processes from reliable suppliers, thus perhaps having an MRL in the range of 8 to 10.
 Other components may incorporate new design elements that move well beyond the proven capabilities of a key manufacturing process and perhaps are at MRL 4.

-Using a ‘weakest link’ basis, a technology or system would have to receive an overall MRL that reflects the element of that technology that had the lowest level of readiness, in this case, MRL 4.
+Using a “weakest link” basis, a technology or system would have to receive an overall MRL that reflects the element of that technology that had the lowest level of readiness, in this case, MRL 4.
 In many instances, this approach could be misleading and give the impression of an overall level of risk greater than the actual situation.
 For assessments of more complex subsystems and systems, this simplification becomes even less useful since it is unlikely that every element is going to be, for example, at MRL 6 by Milestone B.